 74. Grilled Skirt Steak with Almond Sauce: I've always been a little nervous about cooking skirt steak, but this recipe is a quick, fool-proof way to cook a perfectly tender and delicious cut of skirt steak.

-75. Pomegranate Glazed Asado: A fusion dish inspired by the South American asado and the pomegranate of the Middle East, this would be a great option for shabbat dinner during Passover.
+75. Pomegranate Glazed Asado: A fusion dish inspired by the South American Asado and the pomegranate of the Middle East, this would be a great option for Shabbat dinner during Passover.

 76. Beef Carpaccio with Tomato Vinaigrette: The thinly sliced pieces of beef make this an elegant dish to serve for lunch during the holiday.

-77. Grilled Steaks with Chimichurri: Chimichurri is a an Argentinian sauce composed of a mix of herbs.
+77. Grilled Steaks with Chimichurri: Chimichurri is an Argentinian sauce composed of a mix of herbs.
 Depending on which herbs you use on Passover, mix and match them until you reach your preferred flavor profile.

 78. Lamb Bacon Wrapped Asparagus: Planning a Passover Picnic?
 Consider packing these lamb bacon wrapped asparagus as a salty, satisfying dish.

 79. Braised Lamb Chops: Treat your family to these braised, fall-off-the-bone lamb chops.
-This simple, perfect for Passover recipe is composed of fresh herbs, onion and wine.
+This simple, perfect for Passover recipe is composed of fresh herbs, onion, and wine.

 80. Beef Back Ribs with Vinegar Based BBQ Sauce: No need to haul out a grill, these ribs can be made inside!

 The easily transformable flavors of poultry make it a great fleishig, meat, option during Passover.
 Renew your appreciation of poultry by trying some of these classic and reinvented dishes.

 81. Chicken Baked with Babaganoush: I love chicken and I love babagnoush, but I would never have thought to bake them together!
 Prepare yourself for an adventure in flavor.